LeoSaucedo/rikka-bot/README.md

 ### Commands
 *Right now, this bot's prefix is* `;`*.*

+##### Economy System
+Rikka's economy system consists of a global leaderboard.
+Currently, you can get points in two ways: Getting questions right with the `;trivia` command, and upvoting the bot.
+- `;score` - Displays your score, globally.
+- `;collect vote` - Collects 5 points if you have upvoted the bot [here](https://discordbots.org/bot/430482288053059584/vote).
+- `;collect daily` - Gets your daily collections.
+##### Trivia Commands
+- `;trivia` - Returns the help menu for trivia.
+- `;ask` - Returns a randomly selected question.
+- `;a (attempt)` - Tests the given attempt to see if it is correct.
+If it is correct, you are granted a point.
+- `;reveal` - Reveals the answer, removing the ability to score for that specific question.

+##### Board Functionality
+The board functionality allows popular messages to be posted on a special channel, titled `board`.
+To use this functionality, you must first run `;board enable`.
+Afterwards, every message with 3 reactions with the "⭐" will get posted to the board.

 ##### Utility Commands
 - `;help` - Returns a command list.
 - `;info` - Returns information about the bot.